Bowel Cancer Awareness

 Targeted Therapy.

-Limited and unclear evidence on the use of Cetuximab and Panitumumab, both candidates of anti-EGFR therapy.
-Other therapies like Bevacizumab requires randomised clinical trials to prove its effectiveness when combined with chemotherapy to improve the overall survival and disease free survival rates (Khosla et al., 2022).
-The aim of anti-EGFR therapy is to halt cellular proliferation of cancer growth and the transcription of target genes that induces tumour invasion and survival.
+Limited and unclear evidence on the use of Cetuximab and Panitumumab, both candidates for anti-EGFR therapy.
+Other therapies like Bevacizumab require randomised clinical trials to prove their effectiveness when combined with chemotherapy to improve the overall survival and disease-free survival rates (Khosla et al., 2022).
+The aim of anti-EGFR therapy is to halt the cellular proliferation of cancer growth and the transcription of target genes that induce tumour invasion and survival.

 The mechanism of anti-EGFR therapy (ar.inspiredpencil.com, 2025)